AHCI – Académie Horlogère des Créateurs Indépendants (Horological Academy of Independent Creators).

-automatic watch – a watch which has a spring which is wound automatically by the natural movement of a person.
+automatic movement – a watch which has a spring which is wound automatically by the natural movement of a person.

-complication – any mechanical features beyond that of timekeeping.
+complication – any features of a watch beyond that of timekeeping.
 Common complications are day/date, automatic winding and chronograph.

 COSC – (see chronometer).